tlayh/velociParser/Readme.md

 Order value can be rank or track, but track is the default

-## Validate if all tracks are in the config.yml
+### Validate if all tracks are in the config.yml

     go run Velociparser.go -validate=true

 ## Configuration

 Users: Array of users that should be compared
+Rank: The rank you want to be compared against
 Scene: Array of Scenes and Tracks to be compared

 ## Available Tracks to scan